Tuition and Fees

 * Please note that purchases of materials (textbooks, workbooks, consumables, equipment, etc.) may be required for certain courses (see specific course description).
 This cost is not included in the course tuition unless specified.
 Please see our website or call for purchasing information.

 Payment can be made by mail, in person, via fax, or online.
-You can pay your tuition and fees by cash (Middletown only), check, money order, MasterCard, Visa, Discover, American Express, or the Tuition Pay plan.
-If you are using a charge card, you must provide card number and expiration date, student's name, cardholder's name (if different from student's), and cardholder's zip code.
+You can pay your tuition and fees by cash (Middletown only), check, money order, MasterCard, Visa or Discover, or the Tuition Pay plan.
+If you are using a charge card, you must provide card number and expiration date, student's name, cardholder's name, address and zip code (if different from student's).
+All registrations must be accompanied by copy of student's identification (driver license or passport).

 Registration for 1-day courses must be received prior to the start date of the course (unless otherwise noted).
-Payment for tuition at off-campus locations must be made by check, money order, MasterCard, Visa, Discover or American Express.
+Payment for tuition at off-campus locations must be made by check, money order, MasterCard, Visa or Discover .
 SUNY Orange reserves the right to change instructors and program offerings.

 Students that have unmet financial obligations to the College or who failed to comply with college requirements will not be permitted to register until the stop/hold is cleared with the issuing office.
 In addition, all information relating to student records will be withheld in accordance with the Family Educational Rights and Privacy Act.

 Students who completed registration for courses may add other courses and/or change the courses throughout the semester.
 They may also withdraw (drop) by deadlines listed (see refund policy).
-Drop/Add forms are available at the Records and Registration Office.
+Drop/Add forms are available at the Student Services Central .